Raleigh Civil War Round Table |

 The Mission of the Raleigh Civil War Round Table is to study the history of the American Civil War, to stimulate interest and promote education in a broad range of topics related to that war, and to aid in the preservation and enhancement of its battlefields, cemeteries, relics, and other historic sites and landmarks.

-NEW: Access from within this website to the video-recorded episodes of Fridays with U.S. Grant, by living historian Dr. Curt Fields, Ph.D., and sponsored by the Civil War Round Table Congress, is now up-to-date.
+Access from within this website to the video-recorded episodes of Fridays with U.S. Grant, by living historian Dr. Curt Fields, Ph.D., and sponsored by the Civil War Round Table Congress, is now up-to-date.
 Links to an additional 30 episodes recorded by Dr. Fields have been added, bringing the total to 75!
 The entire suite of compelling, always interesting, episodes can be accessed by clicking on the link Fridays with U.S. Grant, located in the Navigation panel to the left.
 It is truly amazing how Dr. Fields is able to disappear into the role of U.S. Grant!

-NEW: Available now for your listening enjoyment are twenty additional Civil War podcasts from Civil War lecturer Freddie Kiger, numbered 058 to 077 (Jan.
+Available now for your listening enjoyment are twenty additional Civil War podcasts from Civil War lecturer Freddie Kiger, numbered 058 to 077 (Jan.
 2023 to Aug.
 2024).
 These can be accessed from the Navigation Column to the Left by clicking on the link Freddie Kiger's CW Podcast.

 A reminder that the podcast Addressing Gettysburg provides "great experiences, quality programs, and a welcoming community for those who love Gettysburg."